 The forensics of insolvency can lead to creditors obtaining unexpected but nevertheless welcome recoveries.
 There is no need to give up because you are the victim of an insolvency or a fraud as it should not and does not have to be the end of the road.Learn more

 About OC Insolvency

-The firm's insolvency practice is headed by Elliot Green and provides advice on all aspects of insolvency (corporate and personal), as well as, where possible, financial survival.
+The firm's insolvency practice provides advice on all aspects of insolvency (corporate and personal), as well as, where possible, financial survival.
 We pride ourselves on our ability to quickly identify the problems that need to be addressed and give clear, concise, and pragmatic advice.

 We believe that insolvency is a process that does not arise by accident.
 Wherever possible we will look to attempt to rescue matters and if at all possible avoid formal insolvency.
 There will of course be circumstances due to exterrnal factors beyond the control of the individuals or companies concerned, such as changes in legislation and regulation that can adversely affect finances thus causing an insolvency.
 However, notwithstanding that position there are many instances in which creditors can rightly feel aggrieved when suffering at the hands of rogue directors who may have defrauded them.
 We do not believe that liquidation or insolvency should be the end of the recovery process but a new beginning brought about by an independent investigation into the financial affairs and dealings that led to a company's or individual's demise.

 Forensics, Litigation and Insolvency.
 Leave no stone unturned.
 Idenfity, Discovery and Recover.